How to Set Up Your First Fish Tank: A Complete Beginner’s Guide

 - Corydoras Catfish: These bottom-dwellers help keep the substrate clean.

 Start with a few fish to avoid overcrowding, and always research the compatibility of species before adding them together.
+If you’re unsure which species are compatible or how many your tank can hold, this fish selection guide will walk you through everything from temperament to stocking density.

 6. Maintain Your Aquarium: Regular Care and Maintenance Tips